Byron, Georgia: 2020 census

+Demographic estimates

 Circa 2023, of the 4,512 residents, all of them were in Peach County and none of them were in Houston County.

 Arts and culture

-The city hosts the Battle of Byron, an annual charity fundraiser.
+The city hosts the Battle of Byron, an annual charity fundraiser in May.

+The city also has several other annual events.
+The Cup of Blue in April honors law enforcement and their families.
+The Georgia Peach Festival in June celebrates the Georgia peach split between Fort Valley, Ga and Byron, Ga.
+The Byron BBQ Fest in September features a BBQ competition.

+The Byron Historic Train Depot is a local museum featuring local city history, artifacts, and photos.
+You can also go inside a Southern Railway bay window caboose.
+During the summer, the museum features an exhibit about the Second Atlanta International Pop Festival that happened in Byron, Ga.

 Education

 Areas in Peach County are within the Peach County School District (as are all other parts of Peach County).

 Areas in Houston County are within the Houston County School System (as are all other parts of Houston County).
 As of 2023 no residents of Byron lived in Houston County.